hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

   {{ site.url }}/articles/images/2021-08-15-learning-to-rank/ndcg_vis.png
 {% endcapture %}
 {% capture imblock_ndcg_at_10_desc %}
   Visualization of NDCG@5 metric for different rankings of a collection of retrieved documents, with relevance (to a hypothetical query) scores $\left\[0, 0, 0, 0, 1, 2, 3, 4, 4, 5\right\]$.
 Left: the best ranking (highest NDCG@5).
 Right: the worst ranking (lowest NDCG@5).
 Middle: a random ranking.
 Notice that the best ranking has the highest possible NDCG@5 of $1.00$, while the worst ranking of the retrieved documents has a non-zero score, because it still has some relevant documents in the list.
 The only way to get zero NDCG@10 is to have no relevant documents in the list.
-Feel free to play around with the visualization script: <a href="https://gist.github.com/hav4ik/100aa247eff4d3075db4f8314461f4c2">gist.github.com/hav4ik/100aa247eff4d3075db4f8314461f4c2</a>.
 {% endcapture %}
 {% include gallery images=imblock_ndcg_at_10_fig cols=1 caption=imblock_ndcg_at_10_desc %}

+In [Figure 3](#fig-ndcg-at-10), you can see how the NDCG@5 metric behaves for different rankings.
+To get a better intuition on the NDCG metric and see how it behaves under different permutations, feel free to play around with the visualization script: [https://gist.github.com/hav4ik/100aa247eff4d3075db4f8314461f4c2](gist.github.com/hav4ik/100aa247eff4d3075db4f8314461f4c2).

 <a name="metrics-err"></a>
 **ERR (Expected Reciprocal Rank)** is used when a user is assumed to read down the list of returned search results until they find the one that they like.
 ERR is defined as: